-The channel layout selected on the Audio panel will dynamically update the headers in the columns of the Downmix to 5.1 faders.
-The first fader (i.e. L, R, C, LFE, Ls and Rs) in each control set, known as Scaling Coefficients, shows the scaling value for each of those channels.
-The values in these fields, at the bottom of each column, specify the channel's contribution to the output mix.
+The channel layout selected on the Audio Panel Audio Panel will dynamically update the headers in the columns of the Downmix to 5.1 faders.
+The first fader (i.e. L, R, C, LFE, Ls and Rs) in each control set, known as scaling coefficients, indicates the scaling value for each of those channels.
+The values in these fields, at the bottom of each column, specify that channel's contribution to the output mix.
 The values range from 0.0 to -6.0 (0 to -6.0 dBFS) inclusive.
-The mixing coefficients for the extra channels (i.e. Lh and Rh in Figure 7-15), known as Downmix Coefficients, range from 0 to -60.0 (0 to -60.0 dBFS) inclusive or -INF.
+The mixing coefficients for the extra channels (i.e. Lh and Rh in Figure 7-15), known as downmix coefficients, range from 0 to -60.0 (0 to -60.0 dBFS) inclusive or -INF.
 INF implies that there is no contribution to the channel (-INF = Negative Infinity).
-The labels on the extra channels will update dynamically depending on the channel layout that is selected on the Audio panel.
+The labels on the extra channels will update dynamically depending on the channel layout that is selected on the Audio Panel.